• Home

 However, when a security guard or security officer needs to take someone into custody for a crime, he or she must use reason and common sense.
 The law varies from state to state but generally allows citizens to make an arrest and use reasonable force in doing so.

-For example, a petty shoplifting suspect might respond to the physical presence of the officer, their verbal commands, and should require no more than holding force to make detention.
+For example, a petty shoplifting suspect might respond to the physical presence of the security officer, and their verbal commands, and should require no more than holding force to make detention.
 See my web page Shoplifting: Detention & Arrest.

-After office presence and verbal commands fail, a violent suspect might require more physical force to subdue, and chemical sprays or the baton might be needed for self-defense.
+After officer presence and verbal commands fail, a violent suspect might require more physical force to subdue and prevent escape.
+Chemical sprays or batons might be needed for self-defense.
 The choices and variations are endless.

 Do not use excessive force under the wrong circumstances.
 You should always consider the use of force as a measured continuum from no force to deadly force.
 Choosing just the level of force necessary to overcome the obstacle is usually judged as reasonable.